thestippe/thestippe.github.io/_drafts/various/2023-11-03-linechart-evolution.md

 <div id="linechart"> </div>
 <script src="/docs/assets/javascript/linechart_evolution/linechart.js"> </script>

-This visualization allow us to see how a quantity (the yearly average temperature) changes over time, and it does that in a decent way.
+This visualization allow us to see how a quantity (the GDP per capita) changes over time, and it does that in a decent way.

 ## Issues with the line chart